 - Properly source ingredients, materials, and primals required to satisfy demand.

-- Utilize powerful AI driven forecasting to determine seasonalities and benchmark against industry norms.
+- Utilize powerful AI-decision forecasting to determine seasonalities and benchmark against industry norms.

 - Reduce food waste caused by inaccurate ingredient ordering.